opencadc/vos/cavern/README.md

 The _filesystem.probe.linkOwner_ is the user who owns the symbolic links in the _filesystem.probe.root_ directory.

-The optional _sshfs.serverBase_ is the host name, port, and path to the sshfs mount.
+The _sshfs.serverBase_ is the host name, port, and path to the sshfs mount.

 ### cavern-availability.properties (optional)
 The `cavern-availability.properties` file specifies which users have the authority to change the availability state of